-New Testament scholarship generally understands the use of David's story in Matt 12:3-4 as either (1) rabbinic hermeneutics (gezerah Shewah) or (2) typological hermeneutics.
-However, there are gaps in research as to the rationale of Jesus's use of David's story and hermeneutical scheme employed by Jesus as a response to the legitimacy of his disciples plucking of grains and eating on the Sabbath.
-Essential questions arising in connection with this subject includes the following: (1) did Jesus use typological or analogical hermeneutics as he used David's story?
-(2) On what grounds and to what extent should analogical or typological hermeneutics be employed in understanding the first Sabbath conflict episode as scholars have already done?
-(3) Did the use of the story have any Christological implication in the context of Matthew?
-(4) On what basis is Christological reading allowed?
+New Testament scholarship generally understands the use of David's story in Matt 12:3-4 as either (1) rabbinic hermeneutics (gezerah Shewah), or (2) typological hermeneutics.
+However, questions still remains with regard to the rationale for Jesus's use of the David's story and the hermeneutical scheme he employs in legitimizing his disciples' plucking of grains and eating them on the Sabbath.
+Did Jesus use typological or analogical hermeneutics in using the David's story?
+On what grounds and to what extent should analogical or typological hermeneutics be employed in understanding the first Sabbath conflict episode as scholars do today?
+(3) Did the use of the story have any Christological implication in the Gospel?
+And, on what basis is Christological reading allowed, if the context calls for it?